- Cheapest car insurance in New York for a bad driving record

 Cheapest car insurance in New York with a DUI

-While many insurers offer coverage after a DUI, Progressive has the lowest rate at $1,066 a year.
+Although many insurance companies provide coverage after a DUI, Progressive offers the most affordable rate at $1,066 a year.

-The table below shows the average car insurance rates for a clean record vs. a DUI in New York.
+The table below compares average car insurance premiums in New York for drivers with a clean record versus those with a DUI.

 | Company | Average annual premium for clean record | Annual premium for a DUI |